 You don’t know what you don’t know until you know it.

-1. Run away from the guilt that you feel when you see how badly people of colour have been suffering.
-Defensively exclaim that it’s not your fault, that you’re “not racist”, that everything is “equal opportunity”, that you shouldn’t be “attacked” and all of that kind of rubbish that we can only cling onto when we haven’t actually investigated or understood racism.
+1. Run away from the guilt that you feel when you see how badly people of colour have been suffering and how confronting the whole situation is.
+Defensively exclaim that it’s not your fault, that you’re “not racist”, that everything is “equal opportunity”, that you shouldn’t be “attacked” and all of that kind of bollocks that we can only cling onto when we haven’t actually investigated or tried to understand racism.
 Because we’re in the privileged position of not having had to.

 Pst – everything that makes you defensive or reactive in life is a clue.
 Investigate it.

 2. Wake up to the pain of the people of colour in the world around you.
 Wake up to your unconscious biases and your privilege.
 FEEL the guilt.
 FEEL the pain and suffering.
-FEEL the feelings, and then do what the feelings are telling you to do.
+FEEL the feelings, don’t avoid them, they have a message for you, they always do.
+And then do what the feelings are telling you to do.
 TAKE ACTION.

 “In a racist society, it is not enough to be non-racist, we must be anti-racist.” – Angela Davis